Global shares mixed after another Wall Street tech sell-off

 The selling came as the odds lengthen that Congress will deliver more aid to the economy before November’s elections, support that many investors say is crucial after federal unemployment benefits and other stimulus expired.
 Partisan disagreements on Capitol Hill have kept Congress at a seeming impasse.

-Japan and the U.K. agreed on a comprehensive economic partnership after talks Friday “in principle,” but a deal was not signed, according to the Japanese Foreign Ministry.
-The talks have been ongoing as Japan has a widespread trade deal with the European Union, which Britain left in January.
+Japan and the U.K. agreed on an economic partnership in principle on Friday, though there were few details.
+The talks have been ongoing as Japan has a broad trade deal with the European Union, which Britain left in January.

-The British economy recouped further lost ground during July after a swath of coronavirus restrictions on businesses were lifted, according to government data released Friday.
-The Office for National Statistics said the British economy grew by a monthly rate of 6.6% as many sectors started reopening.
+New data meanwhile showed that the British economy recouped further lost ground during July after a swath of coronavirus restrictions on businesses were lifted.
+The Office for National Statistics said the British economy grew by a monthly rate of 6.6% as many sectors started reopening, though the economy is still 11.7% below its pre-pandemic levels.

 By YURI KAGEYAMA